 |Recruiting Area:||Central Ohio (Columbus)|

-Dan Hott is entering his third season as the co-defensive coordinator and defensive line coach during the 2013 campaign.
+Dan Hott is entering his fourth season as the co-defensive coordinator and defensive line coach during the 2014 campaign.

 Hott, who spent six years on the Oilers staff from 2001-06, came back to Findlay after serving three years on staff at the University of Michigan.